 Return your keys

-After you have moved out, your room will be checked to see that it is clean, no damage has been caused and no items are missing.
-After everyone has left, we will inspect the communal areas.
+After you have moved out, your room and communal areas will be inspected to check that it is clean, no damage has been caused and that no items are missing.

 - repairs or replacements that go beyond normal wear and tear.

 Where the damage or lack of cleaning occurs in a communal area and no one has accepted responsibility for the damage, the charge will be shared between all students responsible for that area.

 You can view the list of end of tenancy charges.

 If you need accommodation after your tenancy end date, you may find our information on finding short-term accommodation in Bristol useful.